uperl/Test2-Plugin-FauxHomeDir/README.md

 probably will not work on more esoteric systems like VMS or msys2.
 Patches to address this will be eagerly accepted.

+# CAVEATS

+Arguably your code shouldn't depend on or be affected by stuff in your home directory, or have a hook for your tests to alternate configuration files.

 # SEE ALSO

 - [File::HomeDir::Test](https://metacpan.org/pod/File::HomeDir::Test)